Encryption

 My Family Tree provides the option to securely encrypt the personal information stored in your family tree file using authenticated 256-bit AES encryption.
-This simultaneously provides confidentiality, integrity, and authenticity assurances on the data.
-This may be appropriate if your tree contains the personal information of living people, especially if you plan to transfer your file via email, portable devices or the cloud.
+This may be appropriate if your tree contains the personal information of living people, especially if you plan to transfer your file via email, portable devices, or the cloud.

-Remember that by its design, encryption of this type is virtually impossible to defeat without the password.
 If you forget the password, you will lose access to all data stored in the file.
-There is no way to reset or recover the password.

 Encrypting a file